 18 Natural Foods and Supplements To Reduce Arthritis

 Many foods affect our joint health.
-The foods I included on this list are ones that have more research backing that they may help arthritis symptoms.
+The foods I included on this list are ones that have more research backing that they may help with arthritis symptoms.
 Since these foods are all healthy, it is a good idea to enjoy them regularly if you suffer from joint pain.

 Here are examples of those food categories: